 At Acupuncture and Massage College in Miami, FL, Satisfactory Academic Progress (SAP) is checked after each semester in all programs.
-To maintain SAP, students must complete 67% of the credits/hours attempted.
-Students who do not meet SAP will be placed on Financial Aid Warning.
-If a student fails to meet SAP in 2 consecutive semesters, he/she will not be eligible to continue receiving Federal Financial Aid until his/her SAP status is resolved.
+To maintain SAP, students must complete 67% of the credits/hours attempted and maintain a minimum cumulative GPA of 2.0.
+Students who do not meet SAP will be placed on SAP Warning.
+If a student fails to meet SAP in 2 consecutive semesters, he/she may be dismissed from AMC.

-In the Massage Therapy program, students must maintain a GPA of at least 2.0 by the 50% completion point (360 hours) at a minimum of 90% attendance.
+In the Massage Therapy program, students must maintain a cumulative GPA of at least 2.0 by the 50% completion point (360 hours) at a minimum of 90% attendance.
 In the Associate of Arts in Health Science program, students must maintain a cumulative GPA of 2.0 and 80% attendance.
-In the Oriental Medicine program,students must maintain a cumulative GPA of 2.0 by the end of each semester in their first 6 semesters of the program and a GPA of 3.0 in their last 3 semesters (master’s level courses) in order to have your degree conferred and a minimum of 80% attendance.
+In the Oriental Medicine program,students must maintain a cumulative GPA of 2.0 by the end of each semester in their first 6 semesters of the program and a GPA of 3.0 in their master’s level courses in order to have their degree conferred.

-The College’s Financial Aid Satisfactory Academic Progress (FA-SAP) standards measure each student’s qualitative (cumulative grade point average) progress and minimum pace of completion needed to ensure the completion of the student’s program of study within the maximum time frame allowed.
-The FA-SAP standards are used primarily to determine a student’s eligibility to receive federal financial aid under Title IV of the Higher Education Act (Title IV).
-FA-SAP standards may differ from Academic standards regarding a student’s requirements to remain in school.
-The standards for Title IV recipients must be the same as, or stricter, than the academic standards the school applies to students enrolled in the same program of study who are not receiving Title IV.
+The College’s Satisfactory Academic Progress (SAP) standards measure each student’s qualitative (cumulative grade point average) progress and quantitative (minimum pace of completion) needed to ensure the completion of the student’s program of study within the maximum time frame allowed.
+The SAP standards are used primarily to determine a student’s eligibility to receive federal financial aid under Title IV of the Higher Education Act (Title IV).

 The maximum time frame in which a student must complete his or her program of study is based on whether the program of study is measured in credit hours or clock hours.